ReconCycle/raspberry_reconcycle_init/README.md

 ```

-Set that 60 seconds after rebbot runs the docker
+Copy this in file and set that 60 seconds after reboot runs the docker
 ```bash

 @reboot sleep 60 && docker container restart ros1_active  && echo "restarting docker" | wall